salatfreak/pyromaniac/docs/index.md

 Get inspired by the examples and further hints in the [Recipes][recipes] section.

-*Pyromaniac* executes arbitrary python code from your source files but it does so in an optionally read-only container.
+*Pyromaniac* executes arbitrary Python code from your source files, but it does so in an optionally read-only container.
 Read more about this on the [Security Considerations][security] page.

-This is a non-commercial project and you are welcome to contribute.
+This is a non-commercial project, and you are welcome to contribute.
 Please read the [Development][development] page to learn about what to pay attention to.

 [installation]: installation.html
 [cli]: cli.html